KelseyRMonson/Umbrella-Academy/Debugging-Cleaning/Excel_Exercise.md

 However, both Darth Vader and Luke Skywalker have Tatooine as their homeworld.

-If we were to remove the duplicates from the `homeworld` column *only*, it would keep the first instance and drop all the rest.
+If we removed duplicates from the `homeworld` column *only*, it would keep the first instance and drop the rest.
 It would correctly remove the duplicated Han and Luke entries, but it would also drop Luke entirely.

 ![Bad remove duplicates](assets/Bad_remove_dups.png)

-The correct way would be to either select only the `name` column, or to select all columns, which will evaluate for duplicate entries across all rows.
+The correct way would be to either select only the `name` column, or to select all columns, which will evaluate for duplicate entries across full rows (i.e. all column values must be duplicated across a row).

 ![Good remove duplicates](assets/Good_remove_dups.png)